vietanhnl95/curious-duck/content/posts/grapth-theory-basic/index.md

 ## More Resources

 In this article, I have covered some fundamental concepts in Graph Theory, and demonstrated a few examples of using Graph Theory to solve real problems.
-To have a deeper understanding, learn more concepts and applications of Graph Theory, there are some good resources for you:
+To have a deeper understanding, learn more concepts and applications of Graph Theory, stay tuned for new posts from me or you can explore yourself.
+Here are some good resources:
 - *Discrete mathematics and its applications, Kenneth H. Rosen* (Most of the content in this article is referred from this book)
 - *Graph Theory, by Bondy and Murty* (Book in *Graduate Texts in Mathematics* - a series of graduate-level textbooks in mathematics published by Springer-Verlag)
 - *Digraphs - Theory, Algorithms and Applications, by Gregory Gutin and Jørgen Bang-Jensen*